syncfusion-content/javascript-docs/js/FileExplorer/Keyboard-Navigation.md

 # Keyboard Navigation

-The FileExplorer control can be fully accessible with the help of keyboard shortcuts.
+The FileExplorer control can be fully accessible with the help of keyboard shortcuts and it can be allowed by specifying [allowKeyboardNavigation](https://help.syncfusion.com/api/js/ejfileexplorer#members:allowkeyboardnavigation) as true.
 The below table shows the list of keyboard shortcuts to access the FileExplorer control.

 N> set focus on FileExplorer component to access the keyboard shortcuts.